NSNolan/LockerRoom/README.md

 - There is no way to enter a pin if the pin policy of the enrolled key is set to anything besides `Never`.
 - When a lockbox is encrypted, the unencrypted content is deleted before the encrypted content is saved.
 This may lead to data loss.
 The same is also true of the decryption process.
 - When a lockbox is encrypted, the entire contents are read into memory.
 This is not a feasible implementation for large lockboxes.
 The same is also true of the decryption process.
+- Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.

 ### Future Enhancements